howToCodeWell/howtocodewell.fm/source/episode/20-test-to-break-principle-rob-waller.md

 meta:
     description: "Rob Waller talks about the test to break principle on the How To Code Well podcast"
 ---
-Rob Waller is today's guest on How To Code Well podcast.
+Rob Waller is today's guest on the How To Code Well podcast.
 Rob talks about testing code and testing an application for failures and expected outcomes.

 Rob Waller is a software developer with a background in managing development teams.
 He is also a speaker and has given many talks on software testing.

-We talk about the best way to to test legacy code, how to explain the importance of testing code to stakeholders and the difference between testing for failure and testing for expected outcomes
+We talk about the best way to test legacy code, how to explain the importance of testing code to stakeholders and the difference between testing for failure and testing for expected outcomes

-We also talk about Rob's interview on CNN after he created an application that interfaced with Twitter.
-This app was used during a previous US election.
+We also talk about Rob's interview on CNN.
+Rob created an application that found fake followers on Twitter.
+This app was used during a previous US election by many journalists.

 ### Rob Waller
 - [Twitter: RobDWaller](https://twitter.com/RobDWaller)